smulloni/satimol/README.txt

 ========

-"Satimol" is a nickname for the SkunkWeb 4 project, a complete rewrite of those parts of SkunkWeb 3 that merit bring forward into the modern Python web development world.
+"Satimol" is a nickname for the SkunkWeb 4 project, a complete rewrite of those parts of SkunkWeb 3 that make sense to bring forward into the modern Python web development world.

 Highlights include: